GetTerminus/lint-config/README.md

-# Terminus TSLint Configuration
+# Terminus lint Configurations

-A collection of extendable TSLint configurations created for Terminus.
+A collection of extendable lint configurations created for Terminus.

 ## Installation